 Studies have found, however, that certain industrial toxins are significantly associated with severe lung problems in people with scleroderma.
 The toxins most likely to be associated with severe disease include epoxy resins, white spirit, solvents, and silica mixed with welding fumes.

 There are no specific tests for scleroderma.
 The doctor may suspect scleroderma after taking a history of the symptoms and performing a physical examination.
 A scoring system, such as the modified Rodnan skin score, is often used to assess the severity of skin disease.
 As part of this examination, the doctor does the following:

 Tests may be done to detect immune factors called antinuclear antibodies (ANAs).
 Detecting specific types of ANAs may help diagnose scleroderma.
 ANA subtypes include the following:

-These antibodies are also found in other rheumatologic disorders, so detecting them does not necessarily prove that a patient has scleroderma.
+These antibodies are also found in other rheumatologic disorders, so detecting them does not necessarily prove that a person has scleroderma.
 At the same time, studies have found that specific antibodies are associated with specific aspects of the disease.
 Therefore, identifying their presence could help diagnose, treat, and monitor people with scleroderma.
 Here are a few examples: